BoxInABox/P2-Interactive-Resume/README.md

 **Project 2: Interactive Resume (59 hrs)** ~ [Udacity Front End Web Developer Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001)

 I developed an interactive resume application that reads resume content from a JSON file and dynamically displays that content within a provided template.
 I used objects, functions, conditionals, and control structures to compose the content that will display on the resume.
-I recreated [the provided resume layout](https://camo.githubusercontent.com/f4c154444bc91d29cab9f120a480277f673015f5/687474703a2f2f692e696d6775722e636f6d2f7057553158626c2e706e67) then customized it to personalize it.
+I recreated [the provided resume layout](https://camo.githubusercontent.com/f4c154444bc91d29cab9f120a480277f673015f5/687474703a2f2f692e696d6775722e636f6d2f7057553158626c2e706e67) then customized it slightly personalize it (see Challenges section below).

 ###[**~VIEW INTERACTIVE RESUME ONLINE HERE~**](http://klammertime.github.io/P2-Interactive-Resume/)